FAIR Textile Storage-History Triage

 Odor, residue, and packaging clues FAIR wants documented

 Treatment history often survives in smell and residue long after active insects are gone.
-Those clues matter because they can affect handling, photography, cross-contamination concerns, and whether the next step should be appraisal or conservation triage.
+These clues affect handling, photography, cross-contamination concerns, and whether appraisal or conservation triage comes first.

 • Record whether the textile, tissue, bag, or box has a strong mothball, cedar-oil, chemical, musty, smoky, or mixed-storage odor, even if the fibers look visually stable.